 To show you how simple an OSVVM-style testbench for an AXI4-Lite slave component can be, I have created a small project called osvvm-demo, which you can find on the airhdl GitHub.
 The testbench, whose architecture is depicted in the diagram below, consists of the following components:

-Statusregister that can only be read from the bus.
+The device under test (osvvm_regs), is an airhdl-generated register bank with two registers: a Control register that can be read and written from the bus, and a Status register that can only be read from the bus.
 I’ve given each of those registers a 16-bit field called value.

 Axi4LiteManager is an OSVVM Verification Component (OSVVM has many of them) that acts as an AXI4-Lite bus master.
 It can issue AXI4-Lite read and write transactions to the device under test.

 The Test Controller is the testbench orchestrator.
 It remote controls AxiLiteManager, instructing it to issue AXI4-Lite transactions, over a transaction interface that is implemented using record-typed VHDL signals.

 Architecture of the osvvm-demo testbench

 In a typical OSVVM fashion, there may be different incarnations of the Test Controller component, which OSVVM calls Test Cases, where each test case is implemented as a different architecture of the Test Controller entity.
 Although our demonstration testbench has only one test case, it’s usually a good idea to have several of them, such as a test case for normal operation and a test case for error conditions.
 I recommend keeping your test cases simple and focused on one particular aspect of the verification.